Rookmangud Katawal: Sacking in May, 2009

 General Katawal had been fiercely resisting group integration of Maoist rebels into the Nepal Army and has been at odds with Maoist government on several other issues.
 Controversy surrounding his relationship with the ruling government, largely focused on recruiting issues, the increase in tenure of 8 Nepalese generals and the boycott of the Nepal Army in the Sports Tournament led to his brief sacking on May 3, 2009.
 It was also rumored that he had a strong backing from the Indian government.
 Protests in response to his sacking included the withdrawal of the Communist Party of Nepal (Unified Marxist-Leninist) from the ruling coalition government.
 The CPN-Maoists at the head of the coalition then named the then Lt.
 General Kul Bahadur Khadka as a replacement COAS.
-Shortly afterwards, the President of Nepal overrode both decisions and ordered him to continue his service by sending a letter at 11:45 pm on the same day to make his decision official.
+Shortly afterwards, President Dr. Ram Baran Yadav overrode both decisions and ordered him to continue his service by sending a letter at 11:45 pm on the same day to make his decision official.
 This resulted in Prime Minister Prachanda's resignation and the collapse of the government.